zupan-app/zupan-app.github.io/index.md

-If you can help: [fill the form](https://tinyurl.com/zupan-form) 😊 🙏🏼
+If you can help or want to stay informed by email: [fill the form](https://tinyurl.com/zupan-form) 😊 🙏🏼

 ## Introduction